-Audi A4 owners have reported 13 problems linked to accelerator stuck (under the vehicle speed control category).
+Audi A4 owners have reported 13 problems related to accelerator stuck (under the vehicle speed control category).

-The vehicle involved is a 2008 Audi A4.
 I was driving on a parkway and moved into the left lane to pass and when I accelerated, the gas pedal stuck and would not release.
 The car continued to accelerate -- I braked to slow down however, the gas pedal was still stuck.
 After tapping on the gas pedal for about 10 seconds, it finally released.
-This accelerator stuck issue occurred Jan.
-25, 2013.

 See all problems of the 2008 Audi A4.

-The reporting person owns a 2005 Audi A4.
+The contact owns a 2005 Audi A4.
 While driving approximately 35 mph, the driver depressed the accelerator pedal and noticed that the accelerator pedal had become stuck.
 The vehicle suddenly accelerated to 100 mph erroneously.
 The contact continued depressing the brake pedal and was able to stop the vehicle.
 The vehicle was not taken to the dealer for diagnostic testing or possible repairs.
 The driver inspected the vehicle and noticed that the floor mat retention system failed and caused the floor mat to become lodged under the accelerator pedal, causing the failure.
 The approximate failure mileage was 69,224.
-This accelerator stuck issue occurred Thursday, May.
-31, 2012.

 See all problems of the 2005 Audi A4.